HillJustin/HillJustin.github.io/selected-works/index.md

 ### Philosophy

-* ["Absorption, Contemplation, and Affection: Benjamin, Adorno, and Spinoza on Critical Aesthetics](/assets/pdfs/2019-11-benjamin-adorno-spinoza.pdf)," Dialogue: Journal of Phi Sigma Tau (November 2019)
+* ["Absorption, Contemplation, and Affection: Benjamin, Adorno, and Spinoza on Critical Aesthetics](/assets/pdfs/2019-10-benjamin-adorno-spinoza.pdf)," *Dialogue: Journal of Phi Sigma Tau*, Vol. 62, no. 1, October 2019, 58-64.
+(Refereed)

 ### Poetry and Non-fiction